mdipierro/kpar/README.md

 [report_types.csv](example/report_types.csv): a CSV list of parameters and their types.
 Diffing two of this files allows to determine if parameters have been added or deleted or if their type has changed.

 [report_hashes.csv](example/report_hashes.csv): a CSV list of parameters and hashes of their value.
-Diffing two of these files allows checking which valus have changed.
+Diffing two of these files allows to check which values have changed.

 [report_provenance.csv](example/report_provenance.csv): A CSV list of parameters and where (filename, line number) they are defined.

 **Caveat**: You can assign any object to a KPar `Obj()` but it will be inejcted and recursively transformed.
-Only bool, long, float, and strings can be leafs unless a value is wrapped into `navie(...)`.
+Only bool, long, float, and strings can be leafs unless a value is wrapped into `naive(...)`.

 For example: